Do you want to build a lucrative online presence for yourself as a digital creator, but aren’t sure which platform would suit you best?

 This strategy was used effectively in the 2016 US election, when Macedonian teenagers made millions of dollars from fake news websites targeting divisive US politics.

-In terms of building trust, YouTube has a major advantage over blogging.
-When people can see your face and hear your voice, it’s natural that they feel a greater level of trust.
+In terms of building trust, YouTube offers a major advantage over blogging.
+When people can see your face and hear your voice, it’s natural that they feel a greater level of trust in you.

-I’ve even had people contact me after watching my YouTube videos to tell me exactly that.
-Making YouTube videos has helped me attract really high-value clients – probably to a greater extent than my blogs.
+I’ve even had people contact me after watching my YouTube videos to tell me exactly that – they trust me.
+Making YouTube videos has helped me attract high-value clients – probably to a greater extent than my blogs.

 Combining Blogging With YouTube